pdineshk01/Design-of-RTRRIP-cache-replacement-policy/README.md

 Zsim Dependencies: gcc >= 4.6, pin, scons, libconfig, libhdf5, libelfg0
 ```

+# Note:
-Note: before running the rtrriprunscript, ensure that the replication policy name is one among the following:RTRRIP, RTRRIP_assoc, RTRRIP_assoc2, RTRRIP_assoc4.
+• before running the rtrriprunscript, ensure that the replication policy name is one among the following:RTRRIP, RTRRIP_assoc, RTRRIP_assoc2, RTRRIP_assoc4.
 This is   modified based on the type of set associativity.
-For example, to execute RTRRIP for a 4 way set associativity set the repl type as RTRRIP_assoc4.
+  <br/>For example, to execute RTRRIP for a 4 way set associativity set the repl type as RTRRIP_assoc4.<br/>
+• All Output files are not included due to size constraints.

 # Process of Compilation and Execution:
 ```bash